USC Leonard Davis School PhD students in the Gerontology and Biology of Aging programs are some of the most promising minds in the science of aging.

 Email: rojasea@usc.edu

-Elizabeth Rojas, a two-time graduate of USC’s Leonard Davis School is currently a first-year PhD student working with Dr. Francesca Falzarano.
+Elizabeth Rojas, a two-time graduate of USC’s Leonard Davis School is currently a second-year PhD student working under the direction of Francesca Falzarano.
 As a Research Assistant in the Falzarano Family Caregiving Lab, Elizabeth is interested in understanding caregiving for patients affected by cognitive decline and its implications on an expert level.
 A gerontologist by training, Elizabeth’s ultimate ambition is to help older adults and their families alleviate their most acute stressors.

 Stephanie Rubinstein